Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

     - `git config --global user.email "your email goes here"`
     - `git config --global user.name "Your Name"`
     - `git config --global core.editor "code --wait"`

-## Create a GitHub account

-All of our robot code will be on GitHub, so anybody can view it, download it, and edit it.

-- If you don't already have a GitHub account, create one here: [github.com/join](https://github.com/join)
-- Send me your username on Slack, and I will add you to the [Seamonsters team](https://github.com/seamonsters-2605/)

 ## Clone the Seamonsters Repository